wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

     context.done();

-We observed quite good respond time except the initial start of the Azure Function initially.
+We observed quite good respond time with average like 400ms or sometime less except the initial start of the Azure Function initially.
 Then we start noticed that there’s seems some long start up occasionally may up to mins and after some investigation we suspect some combination of the IoTHub connection setup and Azure